wissebarkhof/european_nationalism/network.md

  get from the political landscape in Europe and the places where nationalist parties have a strong presence, like Poland, Hungary and Italy.

- If we look at a similar list, but then including the fascist movements, another interesting phenomenon shows.
+ If we look at a similar list of central nodes, but then including the fascist movements, we find some other interesting patterns arise.

  Top 10 nodes in terms of Betweenness Centrality among all nodes
  - Jobbik, Hungary: 3283.23424354 (Party)